-The nature and climate crisis is at the core of the new Cairngorms National Park Partnership Plan, which sets out how we will look after the National Park and how we develop and deliver a well-being economy that works for the people of the Cairngorms whilst also restoring nature and delivering net zero.
+The nature and climate crisis is at the core of the new Cairngorms National Park Partnership Plan.
+That plan sets out how we will look after the Park and how we develop and deliver a well-being economy that works for the people of the Cairngorms whilst also restoring nature and delivering net zero.

-The Cairngorms National Park Partnership Plan focuses on the three core areas of nature, people and place.
+The Plan focuses on the three core areas on Nature, People and Place.

-- 1. Nature: The Cairngorms is the UK's largest national park, home to one quarter of the UK's rare and endangered species.
+- 1. Nature: the Cairngorms Is the UK's largest National Park, home to one quarter of the UK's rare and endangered species.
 We'll take action to protect and enhance the area's natural heritage.
 Priorities Include:

-- a) Going beyond net zero
+- a.
+Going beyond net zero

-- b) Expanding woodland
+- b.
+Expanding woodland

-- c) Restoring peatland
+- c.
+Restoring peatland

-- d) Helping habitats thrive
+- d.
+Helping habitats thrive

-- e) Reducing deer Impacts
+- e.
+Reducing deer Impacts

-- f) Managing land sustainably
+- f.
+Managing land sustainably

-- g) Green Investment
+- g.
+Green Investment

-- 2. People: We want people and nature to thrive together in the Cairngorms National Park.
+- 2. People: We want people and nature to thrive together In the Cairngorms National park.
 To achieve this, we will develop and support a local economy that works for all our communities.
 Priorities Include:

-- a) A thriving population
+- a.
+A thriving population

-- b) Focusing on wellbeing
+- b.
+Focusing on wellbeing

-- c) Developing green jobs
+- c.
+Developing green jobs

-- d) Being a Park for All
+- d.
+Being a Park for All

-- e) Empowering communities
+- e.
+Empowering communities

-- f) Improving people's health
+- f.
+Improving people's health

-- g) Supporting volunteers
+- g.
+Supporting volunteers

-- 3. Place: Anyone that wishes to live in, work in or visit the National Park should be able to do so, but we recognise that a number of barriers still exist.
+- 3. Place: Anyone that wishes to live In, work In or visit the National Park should be able to do so, but we recognise that a number of barriers still exist.
 We will tackle them through:

-- a) More affordable housing
+- a.
+More affordable housing

-- b) Transforming transport
+- b.
+Transforming transport

-- c) Connecting communities
+- c.
+Connecting communities

-- d) Reducing tourism impacts
+- d.
+Reducing tourism Impacts

-- e) Welcoming visitors
+- e. welcoming visitors

-- f) Helping communities thrive
+- f.
+Helping communities thrive

-- g) Celebrating cultural heritage
+- g.
+Celebrating cultural heritage

-See Chapter 6 for detailed information about the consultation process and equalities data.
+See chapter 6 for detailed information about the consultation process and equalities data

-Corporate Plan for 2023 - 2027
+Corporate Plan for 2023 - 2027.

 The Corporate Plan was developed in the context of the Ministerial approved National Park Partnership Plan 2022 - 2027.
-The Corporate Plan sets out how the Park Authority will help to deliver the National Park Partnership Plan and will also continue to strive to be the best small public body in Scotland.
+The Corporate Plan sets out how the Park Authority will help to deliver the National Park Partnership Plan and will also continue to strive to be the best small public body in Scotland'

-Our ambition is set out across three themes - nature, people and place.
+Our ambition is set out across three themes - Nature, People and Place.
 These are the themes of the National Park Partnership Plan and the Corporate Plan sets out the role of the National Park Authority in helping to deliver the objectives set out in that document.
 This is underpinned by our corporate functions and communications and engagement work.

-The detailed Corporate Plan can be accessed in the following link:
+The detailed Corporate Plan can be accessed In the following link:

-233024 CAIRNGORMS NATIONAL PARK AUTHORITYBdPaper2_Annex1DraftCorporatePlan.pdf (cairngorms.co.uk)
+233024CNPABdPaper2\Annex1DraftCorporatePlan.pdf (cairngorms.co.uk)

-Heritage Horizons: Cairngorms 2030 programme
+Heritage Horizons Cairngorms 2030 Programme

-If we're going to be successful in delivering the Cairngorms National Park Partnership Plan, we'll need to change the way we do things.
-Our Heritage Horizons: Cairngorms

-2030 programme is central to this.
-Inspired by the Gaelic word Dùthchas, meaning the deep-rooted connection between people and nature, the programme puts the power to tackle the climate and nature crises in the hands of people who live, work, and visit here.
+If we're going to be successful in delivering the Partnership Plan, we'll need to change the way we do things.
+Our Heritage Horizons: Cairngorms 2030 programme is central to this.
+Inspired by the Gaelic word Dùthchas - meaning the deep-rooted connection between people and nature - the programme puts the power to tackle the climate and nature crises in the hands of people who live, work, and visit here.
 Across 20 long-term projects, Heritage Horizons will bring about transformational and inclusive change in the Cairngorms, benefiting health and wellbeing, delivering on climate change, and enhancing nature across the National Park.
 Heritage Horizons is an unprecedented partnership of over 45 organisations and is supported by The National Lottery Heritage Fund.